 - The Department of Information Resources, but only regarding an employee, applicant for employment, contractor, subcontractor, intern or volunteer who provides network services under Chapter 2059 to:

 - A contractor or subcontractor of the Department of Information Resources

 - Texas Department of Insurance

 If you are applying to one of these agencies, or filling out some type of form for them, be mindful that they are going to be able to obtain information regarding your case, even though it has been sealed.

 So what happens to the court records of your case?
 The Clerk must seal the court records “as soon as practicable” after sending the information to the Department of Public Safety.
 Once the record is sealed, information contained in those records can only be disclosed to a criminal justice agency for criminal justice or regulatory license purpose, to one of the agencies listed above, or the individual who is the subject of the order.

-The process of Non-Disclosure is not perfect, and does not guarantee that records of your case will remain private.
+The process of Non-Disclosure is not perfect and does not guarantee that the records of your case will remain private.
 However, it is definitely an improvement over what existed before – which was nothing.